 HP recommends that you replace any missing cartridges as soon as possible to avoid print quality issues and possible extra ink usage or damage to the ink system.
 Never turn off the printer when ink cartridges are missing.

-For your US HP Officejet 7000 Wide Format Printer you need HP 920 Black and HP 920 Cyan/Magenta/Yellow cartridges.
+For your US HP Officejet 7000 Wide Format Printer you need HP 920 Black AND HP 920 Cyan/Magenta/Yellow cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 920XL Black and 920 Cyan/Magenta/Yellow Ink Cartridges With Media Kit Combo Pack.
+Check the price of HP 920 cartridges at Amazon.com .

 For your European and UK HP Officejet 7000 Wide Format Printer you need HP 920 Black and HP 920XL Cyan/Magenta/Yellow cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 920XL 4-pack High Yield Black/Cyan/Magenta/Yellow Original Ink Cartridges Combo Pack.